Getting Your Financial House in Order in 2020

 With April 15th around the corner, you can make sure you receive your tax return as soon as possible to help.
 TurboTax is known for offering $0 simple returns, including federal and state filings, which can save you money in filing fees.
 Using your return for debt repayment, instead of something more frivolous, would be a smart financial move.

 To decrease your spending, it takes a change in behavior to reduce the amount of money you spend each month.
 From simple things such as getting a library card instead of buying books and movies on Amazon, to enjoying a bottle of wine at home instead of in a restaurant, to making even bigger life changes like riding a bike instead of driving your car, these suggestions will have a major impact on the rate at which you can pay back debt.
-If you're a twenty-something like me, I've outlined some helpful tips in the past (though the tips will save you money at any age).

 You should be tracking your spending meticulously.
 Keeping a watchful eye over your finances will encourage you to spend less.
 It’s hard to figure out how much you can save if you don’t know how much you spend each month.
 Divide your expenses into categories such as required expenses (rent/utilities/groceries) versus optional (eating out, entertainment, shopping).
 Looking for ways to cut spending is the first way to save more money for retirement.
 Try out budgeting tools like Mint.com which allow you to create a budget, and automatically pull expenses from your credit card statements to see where you are spending your paycheck.